pymupdf/PyMuPDF-Utilities/examples/README.rst

 If you find an issue, please fix it and submit a PR, and we will gladly incorporate it.

 At the moment the examples folder is being restructured by using a self-explanatory naming convention.
-The subfolders are named `<verb-object>`.
+Subfolders are named `<verb-object>`.
 The example Python scripts are named `verb.py`.
 Input files and folders are provided in order to run the examples.
 For further information on how to run a particular script please read its documentation section.
+Books and novels are distributed under a Creative Commons license while images are shared under the [Unsplash](https://unsplash.com/license) license.

 Some Files in this Directory